High-order quantum algorithm for solving linear differential equations: Multistep methods

-Here $\vec x$ is the vector of blocks $x_j$, $\vec b$ is a vector of the blocks $b$, and ${\cal A}$ is a matrix describing the initial condition and discretised differential equation.
-As an example, the equations for the Euler method and $A$ and $b$ independent of time may be expressed as

-Each entry of $\matr$ is a block of the dimension of $A$, and each entry of $\vec x$ and $\vec b$ is a block of the dimension of $x$.
-The first row sets the initial value, $x_0=x_{\rm in}$.
-The next rows give $x_{j+1}-(x_j+A x_j \dt)=b\dt$, corresponding to the discreti{\s}ation of the differential equation via the Euler method.
-The final rows indicate equations where $x_{j+1}-x_j=0$.
-This is for the times where $x$ is required to be constant.
-More generally, we use the Euler method as a starting method, then continue with a higher-order method, then for the final rows again have $x_{j+1}-x_j=0$ to ensure that all the final values are equal.
+Now we consider how to encode the multistep method in a linear system $\matr\bm{\vec x} = \bm{\vec b}$.
+Earlier we described how this can be done for the Euler method.
+More generally, we use the Euler method as a starting method, then continue with a higher-order method, then for the final rows again have $\bm{x}_{j+1}-\bm{x}_j=0$ to ensure that all the final values are equal.
 Therefore, we set the blocks of $\matr$ as, for $N_t\ge 2k$,

 We will always require $N_t\ge 2k$ when using $\matr$, because otherwise there are not enough time steps to start the linear multistep method.
-We also set the blocks of $\vec b$ as
+We also set the blocks of $\bm{\vec b}$ as

-We require $A$, $b$, and $x_{\rm in}$ to be sparse, with no more than $s$ nonzero elements in any row or column.
+We require $A$, $\bm{b}$, and $\bm{x}_{\rm in}$ to be sparse, with no more than $s$ nonzero elements in any row or column.
 We assume that the oracles are of the same form as in Ref.\ \cite{Berry09}.
 That is, the oracle for $A$ is a unitary operator acting as

-Note that we use superscript to denote indexing within the block $A$.
+Here the $\oplus$ represents modular addition, and $A^{[j,\ell]}$ is given in some binary representation.
+Note that the superscript denotes indexing within the block $A$.
 We also require an oracle for the sparseness, that locates the nonzero elements.
 Given a function $f(j,\ell)$ that gives the row index of the $\ell$th nonzero element in column $j$, we require a unitary oracle

 Because $A$ is not Hermitian, we require a similar oracle to give the positions of the nonzero elements in a given row.
-We also require oracles to give the values and locations of non-zero elements for $b$ and $x_{\rm in}$.
-These oracles ensure that the initial state corresponding to $\vec b$ can be prepared efficiently.
-Alternatively, it is also possible to consider $b$ and $x_{\rm in}$ such the efficient preparation procedure of Ref.\ \cite{Grover02} can be used.
+We also require oracles to give the values and locations of nonzero elements for $\bm{b}$ and $\bm{x}_{\rm in}$.
+These oracles ensure that the initial state corresponding to $\bm{\vec b}$ can be prepared efficiently.
+Alternatively, it is also possible to consider $\bm{b}$ and $\bm{x}_{\rm in}$ such the efficient preparation procedure of Ref.\ \cite{Grover02} can be used.